×

 We asked people living in Hong Kong to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Hong Kong, it is important to pack items that will help you adjust to the climate and culture.
 Bring clothing that is suitable for the hot and humid weather, such as light, breathable fabrics.
 It is also important to bring items that will help you stay connected to your home country, such as books, music, and photos.
 Additionally, it is a good idea to bring a few items that will help you adjust to the local culture, such as a phrasebook and a guidebook.
-Finally, don't forget to bring any necessary documents, such as your passport and visa," remarked one expat in Hong Kong.
+Finally, don't forget to bring any necessary documents, such as your passport and visa," said one expat in Hong Kong.

 View More Answers